Our Licensed Counselors

 Kim Jones, M.A., L.P.C.

 Kim is a Licensed Professional Counselor who received her M.A. in Counseling Psychology from the University of Colorado, Denver in 1997.
 She maintains a counseling practice working with individuals and couples and runs support groups for Anxiety/Depression and Weight loss maintenance.
 Kim holds Certificates in Life Coach Training, Prepare and Enrich relationship Training and Eye Movement Desensitization and Reprocessing (EMDR).
 Kim’s experience and training allows her to help others navigate through life’s difficulties and stresses.
 She enjoys connecting with and empowering people to resolve issues, so that they can move toward desired change and healing in their lives and relationships.
-She has served in international missions throughout her life and has a passion for people serving in ministry.
+Kim and her husband have served in international missions throughout their lives and have a passion for people serving in ministry.
+Kim enjoys taking time away to rest and doing outdoor activities with her family.

 Gordon J. Kieft, M.Div., M.A., L.P.C.

 Gordon received a Master of Divinity from Calvin Theological Seminary and a Master’s Degree in Counseling Psychology from University of Northern Colorado.
 He has been practicing pastoral counseling and psychotherapy for over 40 years.
 He specializes in in-depth psychotherapy, both short and long term with abuse victims and more severe emotional distress.
 That includes depression, anxiety and other mood disorders.
 He completed a Residency in Marriage and Family Therapy and works with families, couples, adolescents and children.
 He provides educational and growth seminars in the areas of parent training, stress management and crisis intervention.
-He is certified in Healthy Congregations Leadership Training based on family systems dynamics as applied to organizations, churches and clergy leadership.
+He is certified in Healthy Congregations Leadership Training based on family systems dynamics as applied to organizations, churches and clergy leadership, and he is also certified in the use of Eye Movement Desensitization and Reprocessing (EMDR).
 He has consulted with congregations and clergy for many years.
 He enables clients and leaders to integrate spirituality with the therapy or leadership training process.

 Tom Varney, Th.M, D.Phil, L.P.C.

-Vioneth Villatoro-Ramirez has a Masters degree in Mental Health and Clinical Counseling from Denver Seminary and is a Registered Psychotherapist in the state of Colorado.
+Vioneth Villatoro-Ramirez has a Masters degree in Mental Health and Clinical Counseling from Denver Seminary and is a Licensed Professional Counselor in the state of Colorado.
+She is trained in the use of Eye Movement Desensitization and Reprocessing (EMDR).
 Vioneth also holds a Masters degree in Christian Ministry from the Central American Theological Seminary in Guatemala.

 In her current practice, Vioneth works with a variety of issues such as conflict resolution, depression, anxiety and problems in marriage relationships.
 Her passion as a psychotherapist is to help individuals and couples, particularly couples involved in Christian Ministry.
 Her objective is that the ministers of God experience in their marriage the restoration that comes from a loving and merciful God who always is willing to give a second chance to whom comes with a sincere heart looking for help.

 Currently, Wilmer and Vioneth lead the Hispanic Initiatives of Denver Seminary where Vioneth is one of the professors of the IDEAL Institute and the founder and current Director of the OASIS women’s program, which provides a safe space for the development of the women involved in the Christian Ministry and is speaker at women and couples retreats.
+Vioneth is the Director of Prepare-Enrich trainings in Spanish and is the first person in the United States to train Prepare-Enrich facilitators through Denver Seminary’s Hispanic Initiatives.
 Vioneth and her husband Wilmer have been married for nearly 20 years and are parents of Wilmer Esteban and Krista Sofia who have been very supportive in their Ministry and are involved in Youth Ministry in their local Church Mission Hills Church in Littleton, Colorado where they currently reside.